Uyouii/MIT_6.824_Spring2020/note/Raft.md

 ![image](https://note.youdao.com/yws/api/personal/file/WEBba0d2f63e4fa6189033b55992f20f6ee?method=download&shareKey=5e16c868e8dbdbe3a3b4013f03cc775c)

 > When the leader at the top comes to power, it is possible that any of scenarios (a–f) could occur in follower logs.
 Each box represents one log entry; the number in the box is its term.
 A follower may be missing entries (a–b), may have extra uncommitted entries (c–d), or both (e–f).
-For ex- ample, scenario (f) could occur if that server was the leader for term 2, added several entries to its log, then crashed before committing any of them; it restarted quickly, became leader for term 3, and added a few more entries to its log; before any of the entries in either term 2 or term 3 were committed, the server crashed again and remained down for several terms.
+For example, scenario (f) could occur if that server was the leader for term 2, added several entries to its log, then crashed before committing any of them; it restarted quickly, became leader for term 3, and added a few more entries to its log; before any of the entries in either term 2 or term 3 were committed, the server crashed again and remained down for several terms.

-In Raft, the leader handles inconsistencies by forcing the followers’ logs to duplicate its own.
+In Raft, <u>the leader handles inconsistencies by forcing the followers’ logs to duplicate its own</u>.
 This means that conflicting entries in follower logs will be overwritten with entries from the leader’s log.

 To bring a follower’s log into consistency with its own, the leader must find the latest log entry where the two logs agree, delete any entries in the follower’s log after that point, and send the follower all of the leader’s entries after that point.
 All of these actions happen in response to the consistency check performed by AppendEntries RPCs.

 The leader maintains a **_nextIndex_** for each follower, which is the index of the next log entry the leader will send to that follower.
 When a leader first comes to power, it initializes all nextIndex values to the index just after the last one in its log.
 If a follower’s log is inconsistent with the leader’s, the AppendEntries consistency check will fail in the next AppendEntries RPC.
 After a rejection, the leader decrements nextIndex and retries the AppendEntries RPC.
 Eventually nextIndex will reach a point where the leader and follower logs match.
 When this happens, AppendEntries will succeed, which removes any conflicting entries in the follower’s log and appends entries from the leader’s log(if any).
 Once AppendEntries succeeds, the follower’s log is consistent with the leader’s, and it will remain that way for the rest of the term.

 If desired, the protocol can be optimized to reduce the number of rejected AppendEntries RPCs.
 For example, when rejecting an AppendEntries request, the follower can include the term of the conflicting entry and the first index it stores for that term.
-With this information, the leader can decrement nextIndex to bypass all of the con- flicting entries in that term; one AppendEntries RPC will be required for each term with conflicting entries, rather than one RPC per entry.
+With this information, the leader can decrement nextIndex to bypass all of the conflicting entries in that term; one AppendEntries RPC will be required for each term with conflicting entries, rather than one RPC per entry.

 With this mechanism, a leader does not need to take any special actions to restore log consistency when it comes to power.
-It just begins normal operation, and the logs auto- matically converge in response to failures of the Append- Entries consistency check.
+It just begins normal operation, and the logs auto-matically converge in response to failures of the AppendEntries consistency check.
 A leader never overwrites or deletes entries in its own log.

 Raft can accept, replicate, and apply new log entries as long as a majority of the servers are up; in the normal case a new entry can be replicated with a single round of RPCs to a majority of the cluster; and a single slow follower will not impact performance.